lukefleed/website/src/contents/Compressed-IntVec.md

 }
 ```

-This combination of a generic slice struct and careful pointer manipulation allows us to build a rich, safe, and zero-copy API for both immutable and mutable views, mirroring the flexibility of Rust's native slice
+This combination of a generic slice struct and careful pointer manipulation allows us to build a rich, safe, and zero-copy API for both immutable and mutable views, mirroring Rust's native slice

 ## Thread-Safe Concurrent Access

 The next step is to extend the `FixedVec` model to support concurrency.
 Our goal is to create a thread-safe variant, `AtomicFixedVec`, with an API that mirrors the behavior and guarantees of Rust's standard atomic types (`std::sync::atomic::AtomicU64`, etc.).
 This means providing methods like `load`, `store`, `swap`, and `fetch_add` that can be safely called from multiple threads.

-This immediately presents a fundamental problem.
+However, there is a fundamental problem.
 Hardware-level atomic instructions operate on machine words: aligned, native-sized integers (`u8`, `u16`, `u32`, `u64`).
 Our data, however, is not structured this way.
 A logical element in `FixedVec` is a virtual entity, a sequence of bits that is not necessarily byte-aligned and, more critically, can span the boundary between two separate `u64` words in our backing storage.

 How can we guarantee atomicity for an operation on a 10-bit integer that requires modifying the last 4 bits of one `u64` and the first 6 bits of the next?
 No single hardware instruction can perform such an operation atomically across two distinct memory locations.
 A naive implementation would lead to race conditions where one thread could observe a partially-written, corrupted value.

 ### Structure

-Extending `FixedVec` to support concurrency requires a fundamental shift in its internal design.
+To make `FixedVec` support concurrency, we have to make some changes in its internal design.
 The first step is to change the backing storage.
-A `Vec<u64>` is not thread-safe for concurrent writes.
-We must replace it with a `Vec<AtomicU64>`.
+A `Vec<T>` is not thread-safe for concurrent writes.
+We can replace it with a `Vec<AtomicU64>`.
 This ensures that every individual read and write to a 64-bit word is, at a minimum, atomic.

 However, as we've established, a logical element can span two of these atomic words.
 A simple `Vec<AtomicU64>` does not solve the problem of atomically updating a value that crosses a word boundary.
-To handle this, we introduce a second component to our struct: a striped lock pool.
+To handle this, we can add a second component to our struct: a striped lock pool.
+This is a vector of `parking_lot::Mutex` instances, where the number of locks is a power of two.
+Each lock protects a subset of the `AtomicU64` words in our storage.
+When an operation needs to modify two adjacent words, it will acquire the appropriate locks to ensure exclusive access.

 We can then define the `AtomicFixedVec` struct as follows: